DoCoM: Compressed Decentralized Optimization with Near-Optimal Sample Complexity: Proposed Algorithm

-where we have used \eqref{eq:main_bd} and the Lipschitz continuity of $\nabla f_i(\cdot)$ [cf.~\Cref{ass:lips}] to derive a bound on the gradient of individual iterate $\theta_i^{\sf T}$.
-For any agent $i=1,\ldots, n$, the iterate $\theta_i^{\sf T}$ at the output of \Cref{alg:docom} is guaranteed to be ${\cal O}(1/T^{2/3})$-stationary to \eqref{eq:opt}.
-Notice that this is a state-of-the-art convergence rate for first order stochastic optimization even in the centralized setting; see \citep{cutkosky2019momentum, tran2021hybrid}.
+For any agent $i=1,\ldots, n$, the iterate $\theta_i^{\sf T}$ is guaranteed to be ${\cal O}(1/T^{2/3})$-stationary to \eqref{eq:opt}.
+Notice that this is the state-of-the-art convergence rate for first order stochastic optimization even in the centralized setting; see \citep{cutkosky2019momentum, tran2021hybrid}; and it also matches the lower bound in \citep{arjevani2019lower}.
 Our rate is comparable to or faster than a number of decentralized algorithms with or without compression; see \Cref{tab:compare}.
+Further, we remark that \Cref{th:main} does not impose condition on $f_i$'s similarity $\sup_{\theta} \| \nabla f_i(\theta) - \nabla f(\theta) \|$ in which our convergence rate is independent of the data heterogeneity.